jgbaldwinbrown/pfb2019bcg/problemsets/Python_05_problemset.md

 6. Export all results to "File" "TSV" --> GO
 7. Rename the file to "alpaca_transcriptionFactors.tsv"

 __Open these two files: 1) the transcription factor gene list file and 2) the cell proliferation gene list file.
-Add each to a Set, One Set per file__
+Add each to a List, One List per file__

 A. Find all the genes that are transcription factors for cell proliferation